i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

   bit 7: if set, allow messages from anyone bit 6: if set, allow messages to anyone, and send the reply to the
-         specified next hop in a Tunnel Build Reply Message bit 5: if set, only ECIES hops in the tunnel, use Blowfish+ChaCha20 layer encryption bits 4-0: Undefined, must set to 0 for compatibility with future options
+         specified next hop in a Tunnel Build Reply Message bit 5: if set, use new (ChaCha20) layer encryption bits 4-0: Undefined, must set to 0 for compatibility with future options

 {% endhighlight %}

+New layer encryption flag may be moved into Tunnel Build Options, TBD.

 Tunnel Reply Records for ECIES
 ------------------------------